Azure/azure-sdk/docs/java/introduction.md

 {% include requirement/MUST id="java-service-client-annotation" %} annotate all service clients with the `@ServiceClient` annotation.

 {% include requirement/MUST id="java-service-client-namespace" %} place service client types that the consumer is most likely to interact with in the root package of the client library (for example, `com.azure.<group>.servicebus`).
 Specialized service clients should be placed in sub-packages.

-{% include requirement/MUST id="java-service-client-immutable" %} ensure that all service client classes are immutable upon instantiation.
+{% include requirement/MUST id="java-service-client-immutable" %} ensure that all service client classes are immutable and stateless upon instantiation.

 {% include requirement/MUST id="java-network-separate-packages" %} have separate service clients for sync and async APIs.